What

 Considerable resources exist to help nonprofits achieve their ambitions.
 We’ve collected the ones that seem most relevant to the areas where SeaChange is active.

-SeaChange was founded in 2006 in the belief that some of the skills developed in finance, technology, and real estate could, if combined with empathy and humility, help nonprofits facing complex challenges while meeting the needs of funders.
-After an initial focus on education and youth development, we gradually expanded into grantmaking in support of mergers and sustainable collaboration, high-impact lending, and analysis & advice.
+SeaChange was founded in 2006 in the belief that some of the skills developed in finance, technology, and real estate could, if combined with empathy and humility, help nonprofits navigate challenges and seize opportunities while meeting the needs of funders.
+After an initial focus on education and youth development, we gradually expanded into grantmaking in support of mergers and sustainable collaborations (later spin-offs and restructurings), high-impact lending, and analysis & advice.
 In 2021, we expanded into higher education.
 Our work will continue to evolve in response to the challenges faced by nonprofits and the unmet needs of funders.

 We have worked with nonprofits of all sizes and operating in all issue areas.
-We particularly value engaging with smaller, community-based groups, often led by people of color, that are typically the most under-resourced.
-However, our lending is resricted to New York City at this time.
+We particularly value engaging with smaller, community-based groups that are typically the most under-resourced.

 We maintain a lean, high-quality team by partnering with others wherever possible.
 We pilot new ideas with our own money before seeking outside support.
 We organize our discrete, on-going activities into separate “funds” structured to meet the needs of nonprofits and the participating funders.
 We embrace risk.

-The majority of our operating budget comes from management fees paid by our funds which cover the cost of the associated work.
-These fees are bolstered by restricted and unrestricted support from foundations, and unrestricted support from individuals, including board members.
-We seek support from funders who are interested in our work and wish to be actively involved over and above their financial support.
-Our individual supporters believe in the nonprofit sector and mpst are deeply involved with other nonprofits as donors, volunteers, and board members.
+The majority of our operating budget comes from the reimbursement we receive for the costs associated with managing our funds.
+This is bolstered by restricted and unrestricted support from foundations, and unrestricted support from individuals, including board members.
+Our individual supporters believe in the nonprofit sector and in our approach; most have been deeply involved with other nonprofits as donors, volunteers, and board members.

 We are driven by the facts, professional and level-headed, entrepreneurial, and creative.
 We prize our independence of thought and action.
 We respect our partners and one another.
 We strive to do no harm.